tanuck/cakephp-markdown/README.md

 * GithubMarkdown - GitHubs own markdown flavour: [https://help.github.com/articles/github-flavored-markdown/](https://help.github.com/articles/github-flavored-markdown/)
 * MarkdownExtra - an extension of the original by michelf: [http://michelf.ca/projects/php-markdown/extra/](http://michelf.ca/projects/php-markdown/extra/)

-By default, the plugin will use, Markdown, the first of the 3 above.
+By default, the plugin will use Markdown, the first of the 3 above.
 However you can specify which of the 3 you use wish to use when loading the helper.
 Like so:

 ```php
     class FooController extends AppController